 Visit the Uffizi Gallery

-Make sure to purchase your ticket in advance online!
+Make sure to purchase your ticket in advance online from the official site!
 Then you won’t have to wait in line on arrival.
 You can either select the single ticket option – or choose the combo ticket which includes the Pitti Palace and Boboli Gardens.
 Click here to grab your ticket.

 Alternatively, you can choose to go on this Uffizi Gallery Small Group Tour with a Guide which already includes your ticket.
 Your guide will lead you through 50 rooms, to the gallery’s most impressive masterpieces, and tell you all about them.
 Click here to book it.